 A client-centric approach, long-standing customer relationships, extensive experience in payroll services and a growing demand for cloud platforms are Automatic Data Processing’s biggest advantages.

-As of this writing, Brian Bollinger was long LOW, MDT, AMT, BDX, ADP and HRL.
+As of this writing, Brian Bollinger was long LOW, MDT, AMT, BDX, and ADP.

-The post 10 Super Safe Growth Stocks to Buy for Long-Lasting Dividends appeared first on InvestorPlace.
+The post 9 Super-Safe-Growth Stocks for Long-Lasting Dividends appeared first on InvestorPlace.